thevapelabs-io/render-nft/README.md

 ## Preparing Resources Before Running the Program
 1. Folder containing image layers - ex: `./layers/boy`
+2. In `index.js` file -> number of NFT's to generate
+    ```bash
+        const supply = 100; // Number of NFT's to generate
+    ```
-2. In the index.js file, specify the path to the image folder in the input:
+3. In the index.js file, specify the path to the image folder in the input:
     ```bash
         const dir = {
             input: `./layers/boy`,